Sensei Michael Mackay,

 One of Hanshi's many corrections during last week's Central Park workout

 was to "not linger" when executing certain turning moves.
-This is

 particularly true with combinations involving multiple opponents (fifth